 Swiss-U.S. Government Collaboration on Apprenticeships

-Exchanges with other countries allow for valuable insights into keeping educational systems up-to-date and in line with new trends and developments.
-Recently, the U.S. has shown increasing interest in learning about the Swiss apprenticeship model.
+Exchanges among countries allow for valuable insights into keeping educational systems up-to-date and in line with new trends and developments.
+Recently, the United States has shown increasing interest in learning about the Swiss apprenticeship model.
 U.S. entrepreneurs and officials have become more familiar with the Swiss system and have identified the great potential for the labor market in the combination of on-the-job training with classroom instruction.
-Switzerland and the U.S. are conducting an intensive dialogue on apprenticeships.
+Switzerland and the United States have been conducting an intensive dialogue on apprenticeships.

 Read the full Memorandum of Understanding

-The 2018 Memorandum of Understanding follows the Joint Declaration of Intent on Vocational Education and Training that was signed in Washington, D.C., on July 9, 2015, between former Federal Councilor Schneider-Ammann and former U.S. Secretary of Commerce Penny Pritzker.
-This signing ceremony in Washington was followed by a second ceremony in Bern on September 1, 2015, with former U.S. Secretary of Labor Thomas Perez.
-This initial Joint Declaration of Intent provided a framework in which the participants identified and explored cooperation in the area of education and training systems, increased learning from one another, and fostered joint future initiatives and measures as a result of that cooperation and served as a foundation for the 2018 Memorandum which is currently in effect through July 2022.
+The cooperation between the two countries was first formalized in 2015 when former Swiss Federal Councilor Schneider-Ammann and former U.S. Secretary of Commerce Pritzker signed a Joint Declaration of Intent on Vocational Education and Training in Washington, DC, on July 9, 2015.
+The signing ceremony in Washington, DC, was followed by a second ceremony in Bern on September 1, 2015, with former U.S. Secretary of Labor Thomas Perez.
+The initial Joint Declaration of Intent provided a framework to explore cooperation possibilities between the two countries in the area of education and training systems and served as a foundation for the 2018 Memorandum.

 Read the full Joint Declaration of Intent